-The costs of applying for a Partner Visa is almost double that of a Skilled Migration Visa which as at 1 July 2019 costs $4,045.00 (Subclass 189, 190, 489) compared to the Partner Visa Application fee of $7,715.00.
+The costs of applying for a Partner Visa is almost double that of a Skilled Migration Visa which as of 1 July 2019 costs $4,045.00 (Subclass 189, 190, 489) compared to the Partner Visa Application fee of $7,715.00.
 So, if you have a partner aged under 45 years, with qualifications and skills available for skilled migration, consider whether your partner may be eligible for a skilled migration visa first.

 Processing times for skilled migration visas are also much shorter than for the Partner Visa with applications.
 Skilled migration applications are typically processed in months not years.

-Both the Skilled Independent Subclass 189 or State or Territory Nominated Subclass 190 Visas offer successful applicants a direct pathway to Australian permanent residence unlike the long two-stage Partner Visa application process.
+Both the Skilled Independent Subclass 189 or State or Territory Nominated Subclass 190 Visas offer successful applicants a direct pathway to Australian permanent residence, unlike the long two-stage Partner Visa application process.

 2. Long term partner relationships can be approved directly for Australian permanent residence

-Partner Visa applications are generally a two stage process.
+Partner Visa applications are generally a two-stage process.